tsripramong/VGA256_USB-host/README.md

 Trimpots (R9,R10/R11) can be anything from 500ohms and up.
 You can adjust the values for color brightness to achieve a correct white-balance.

 PB10/PB11 were assigned as EXTI with pull-up resistor enabled.
-We use these pins to adjust horizontal positioning.
+We connect them to switches that are connected to the ground so we can adjust horizontal positioning.
 You can omit these pins and remove function HAL_GPIO_EXTI_Callback() in main.c and set VOFFSET to any value from 0 to 39 by yourself.

 Enable Pin 9 and Pin 10 interrupt for VOFFSET adjustment above (EXTI line[9:5] and EXTI line[15:10]).
 Also TIM9 global interrupt for triggering the start of DMA transfer.